Updated: 21 March 2022

 Who will OBU share your data with?

-Your data will be shared with the HR Team, nominated persons from Academic & Student Administration and Residential Services and Major Incident lead.
+Your data will be shared with the HR Team, nominated persons from Academic and Student Administration and Residential Services, Major Incident Lead and the Covid Response Team.

 Will OBU transfer my data outside of the EEA?

 What rights do I have regarding my personal data that OBU holds?